shbxio/CAP/Data/README.md

-**In this documentation you will learn how to delete all stored data in a table.**
+# 1. In this documentation you will learn how to delete all stored data in a table

 **1.** First, log in to Power Apps (https://make.powerapps.com) and select the "Advanced Settings" option under the Settings icon.
 ![advancedSett](https://github.com/shbxio/CAP/assets/43991954/43ccf942-6bcf-4980-874d-cfa950669ee8)